jimminycricket42/School-Notes/Information Technology/Computers/Hardware/CPU.md

 ---
-aliases: [ Central Processing Unit, ]
+aliases: [ Central Processing Unit, Multiprocessing]
 tags: [GR11/Q1 computers/hardware ]
 created: Sat 11/02 2023
 ---
 # Central Processing Unit
 The CPU is the primary processor of the whole computer.
-Most logical operations start here. ^blurb
+Most logical operations start here.
+To process instructions, the CPU reads [[Low-level Languages]] as a part of the [[Machine Cycle]] and stores that data into [[RAM|primary memory]]. ^blurb

 ## Components of the CPU
 The CPU consists of: